12.6. Gravity Fed Water Delivery#

 12.6.1.
 Introduction#

-According to the World Health Organization, in 2022, around 2 billion people worldwide lived without close proximity to a safe water resource [https://www.who.int/news-room/fact-sheets/detail/drinking-water].
+According to the World Health Organization (WHO), in 2022, around 2 billion people worldwide lived without close proximity to a safe water resource [https://www.who.int/news-room/fact-sheets/detail/drinking-water].
 Unsafe water sources and lack of sanitation cause diseases and disabilities such as malaria, diarrhea, and blindness.
 These diseases kill an estimated 3.5 million people per year with most of the victims under five years old.
 Furthermore, unprotected water sources, such as surface and ground water, can become polluted by pesticides and by household and industrial waste.
 Additionally, agricultural and industrial over-extraction threatens the sustainability of these resources.

 Globally, there exists a disparity in access to safe water between urban and rural populations.
 Simple, affordable pipe systems supply spring water to impoverished rural villages that would otherwise have no water delivery.
 The simplest of these systems are entirely gravity-powered; gravity alone moves water that flows through pipes directly from a source tank supplied by a natural spring at a higher elevation to a receiving tank for distribution at a lower elevation as shown in Figure 1 below.